A Rockets & Space Craft Themed Family School Unit Study for Morning Time and More

 Family schooling naturally has an overlap between learner’s abilities.
 That’s why morning baskets and unit studies work so well for homeschool families with more than one kiddo!
 Therefore, there may be activities at another level that be of benefit to your family even if you don’t have any students at a different level.
 Check them out below:

-Be sure to follow my Pinterest board Astronomy and Astronauts for more great morning basket ideas for your Rockets and Spacecraft unit!
+Be sure to follow my Pinterest board Astronomy and Astronauts for more great ideas for your Rockets and Space Craft unit study!

-Most importantly, pin this post so you can refer back to it during your Rockets and Spacecraft study.
+Most importantly, pin one of these images to your favorite board so you can refer back to it during your Rockets and Space craft study.